 It was a busy night in Canada for fans of Post Edwardian period drama.
 Last night Vision TV delivered back-to-back episodes of the final two episodes of Season 1 of Downton Abbey, the immensely popular British drama.
 Coincidentally, the final episode overlapped with Part 2 of the new 4 part Titanic Miniseries.
 Both shows were penned by Oscar winning writer Julian Fellowes.
 Which you watched likely depended on whether you prefer your heartache on land or at sea.
 You better sit for this part.
 These shows are called dramas for a reason.
 On Downton Abbey, while Cora loses a baby, and two sisters are spurned, we discover that all that drama is overshadowed by the start of World War I. Meanwhile on Titanic, class clashes in close quarters on the famed luxury ship are heightened by an iceberg with Titanic’s name on it.

-Today’s recipes include two dishes: a lovely Rhubarb Cake to help you use up l the and Baked Haddock with sharp sauce, a grand yet simple dish which was served on Titanic.
+Today’s recipes include two dishes: a lovely Rhubarb Cake to help you use up rhubarb from your garden, and Baked Haddock with sharp sauce, a grand yet simple dish which was served on Titanic.

 The Downton Garden Party